dennis/hat/README.md

 connect and query all reachable Miflora sensor and output the data retrieved as JSON.

+NOTICE: This have only been tested with version 3.1.8+ firmware

 It will only fetch data once.
 If you want to have it gather every hour or similar, then add it to your crontab.